-Before it became the site of Omaha’s botanical gardens, the area just south east of 6th and Cedar St was both a limestone quarry and a landfill.
+Before it became the site of Omaha’s botanical gardens, the area just southeast of 6th and Cedar Street was both a limestone quarry and a landfill.
 Dating back to the city’s founding in 1854, this part of town was simply known as Omaha.
-This is not to be confused with Omaha City which would become the city we know today once it dropped the word city from its name.
-Even though it was incorporated as Grandview in 1859, it was also referred to as South Omaha on occasion as the actual city of South Omaha wasn’t founded until 1884.
+This is not to be confused with Omaha City, which would become the city we know today once it dropped the word “city” from its name.
+Even though it was incorporated as Grandview in 1859, it was also referred to as South Omaha on occasion, as the actual city of South Omaha wasn’t founded until 1884.

-The limestone quarry dates back to the city’s founding in 1854 and it provided stones used for the foundations of houses during the city’s first 25 years of existence.
-The quarry became the subject of a number of legal disputes but would eventually become known as John H. Green’s quarry.
-The quarry closed sometime during the early 20th century.
+That quarry provided stones used for the foundations of houses during the city’s first 25 years of existence.
+It later became the subject of a number of legal disputes but would eventually become known as John H. Green’s quarry, which closed sometime during the early 20th century.
 The city bought the lots where the quarry used to sit and in 1977, it began dumping compacted garbage bales into the deep ravines that were adjacent to the property.
 They ended this controversial practice in 1982 and proceeded to cover the garbage with dirt.

-With the gardens beginning to take shape, they hired Spencer Crews as the executive director.
-Spencer had experience with the Missouri Botanical Gardens in St. Louis.
+With the gardens beginning to take shape, they hired Spencer Crews as the executive director in 1996.
+Crews had experience with the Missouri Botanical Garden in St. Louis and Powell Gardens in Kansas City.
 After first turning down the job, he reconsidered after seeing the potential in a city that had mostly built and expanded its zoo with private funds.
-He figured that a city with a world class zoo could also support a top-notch botanical garden.
-He accepted the job and set up his office in the former Rinky Dink Tavern one block from the original entrance on 6th and Cedar.
+He figured that a city with a world-class zoo could also support a top-notch botanical garden.
+He accepted the job and set up his office in the former Rinky Dink Tavern one block from the original entrance on 6th and Cedar Street.

 Things really began to take off after it purchased additional land south of the existing gardens.
 Now consisting of over 100 acres, the gardens’ grounds stretched all the way to I-80.
-This allowed for better visibility from the interstate below ensuring that it would be the first thing people see when they cross the Missouri River into Omaha.
-It also allowed enough space to build the visitor and education center.
-20 years after she first touted the idea, Helena Street was on hand for the ribbon cutting.
-The center which is used to showcase a floral display and seasonal flower shows included a great hall, horticulture library, banquet and meeting spaces, classrooms, cafe and a gift shop.
-It was at this time the botanical gardens were named Lauritzen Gardens, after the prominent Omaha banking family.
+This allowed for better visibility from the interstate below, ensuring that it would be the first thing people see when they cross the Missouri River into Omaha.
+It also allowed enough space to build the visitor and education center in 2001.
+Nearly 20 years after she first touted the idea, Street was on hand for the ribbon cutting.
+The center, which is used to showcase a floral display and seasonal flower shows, included a great hall, horticulture library, banquet and meeting spaces, classrooms, cafe, and a gift shop.
+By this time, it was named Lauritzen Gardens, after Omaha’s prominent banking family.

-After the acquisition of the additional land, the entrance was moved from Cedar to Bancroft which allowed for ample parking.
-Gardens were established surrounding the parking lots which provided as much space for annual and perennial flowers as it did for parking.
+After the acquisition of the additional land, the entrance was moved from Cedar Street to Bancroft Street, which allowed for ample parking.
+Gardens were established surrounding the parking lots, which provided as much space for annual and perennial flowers as it did for parking.
 While many new gardens and features have been added over the years, many consider the Marjorie K. Daugherty Conservatory to be its crown jewel.
-The 50-foot structure with 12,000 panes of glass opened in 2014.
+The 17,500-square-foot, 50-foot-tall structure with 12,000 panes of glass opened in 2014.
 It allows visitors to experience a tropical climate even in the middle of winter.
-It houses 3,000 plants in 350 species in addition to streams, ponds and waterfalls.
+It houses 3,000 plants in 350 species, in addition to streams, ponds, and waterfalls.

-Spencer, who retired in 2018 was right when he calculated that Omaha would support a first-class botanical garden.
-The garden which has grown considerably over the last 30 years and will grow even further with the addition of a play garden focused on providing children with a hands-on learning experience in 2024.
-Today the secluded area enclosed by a wooded valley offers a beautiful and peaceful oasis in an ever growing city.
+Crews, who retired in 2018, was right when he calculated that Omaha would support a first-class botanical garden.
+The garden has grown considerably over the last 30 years and continues to evolve with the opening of Sofia’s Play Garden in 2025, which offers children a hands-on learning experience.
+Today, the secluded area enclosed by a wooded valley offers a beautiful and peaceful oasis in an ever-growing city.
 Attracting over 200,000 people per year, Lauritzen Gardens is ranked among the most outstanding botanical gardens in the world in 2023.

 Please feel free to comment to share your thoughts and memories.